Abraham C. Ratshesky: Philanthropy

 He was one of the founders of Beth Israel Hospital, donated the building that became the first headquarters of the Boston chapter of the Red Cross, helped organize assistance to Halifax after the Halifax Explosion, and was treasurer of the "Pennies Campaign" in the 1920s to help save the USS Constitution.

 Career

 Originally wholesale clothiers in their father's firm, Ratshesky and his brother Israel founded the United States Trust Company in 1895 as "the Jewish bank" because of the "needs of the rising immigrant population by providing access to capital and banking services not otherwise available to these individuals."
 Abraham served as President and Israel served as Treasurer.
 He served as a Massachusetts State Senator from 1892-1895 and as a delegate to the Republican National Conventions in 1892, 1904, 1908, 1916, and 1924.
-He also served three terms in the Boston City Council.
+He also served three terms on the Boston Common Council.

 He died at Beth Israel Hospital on March 15, 1943.